gcalderone/GModelFit.jl/docs/src/concepts.md

 ### GModelFit internals

-This section deals with **GModelFit.jl** internals.
-Feel free to skip if not interested.
+This section deals with **GModelFit.jl** internals, feel free to skip if not interested.

 During fitting a number of data structures are created to avoid reallocating heap memory at each minimizer iteration.
 The most important of such structures are:

-- [`GModelFit.CompEval`](@ref): a container for a component to allow evaluation on a specific domain.
-This structure is managed internally by **GModelFit.jl** and is never returned by user.
-Its use is, however, necessary to implement the `evaluate!` method when defining [Custom components](@ref) the custom `evaluate!` method shall accept one such structure
+- [`GModelFit.CompEval`](@ref): a container for a component evaluation on a specific domain.
+This structure is relevant when defining [Custom components](@ref) as it is used to dispatch component evaluation to the proper `evaluate!` method;

-- [`GModelFit.ModelEval`](@ref): a container for a `Model` object to allow evaluation on a specific domain.
-This structure is managed internally by **GModelFit.jl** and is never returned by user.
+- [`GModelFit.ModelEval`](@ref): a container for a `Model` evaluation on a specific domain.
+This structure contains a `CompEval` structure for each component in a model and is updated at each iteration of the minimizer to reflect the current state;

+- `GModelFit.FitProblem`: container for a `ModelEval` object, a `Measures` object, and a `Vector{Float64}` to store the normalized residuals of the comparison between the model and the data.
+The `GModelFit.MultiFitProblem` has the same purpose in a [Multi-dataset fitting](@ref) case.